martinkauppinen/markau.dev/content/posts/roll-your-own-gtest.md

 }
 {{< /labelled-highlight >}}

-Now if we compile and `footest.cpp` from before:
+Now if we compile and run `footest.cpp` from before:

 ```bash
 $ make footest && ./footest